Sarbani3pal/antichess-game/README.md

 This command will open a new tab in your default browser with the AntiChess game running locally.

-**Features**
+##Features

 `*`Interactive chess-like gameplay.
-`*`Promotion of pawns can be to kings upon reaching the opposite end of the board.
+`*`Promotion of pawns can be  kings upon reaching the opposite end of the board.
 `*`Sound effects for piece movements and game events.
 `*`Responsive design for desktop and mobile devices.
-`*`The system should check for an illegal move and displays appropriate errors and prompt the same user to enter a valid move `*`If a player has won, Displays the Winner
+`*`The system should check for an illegal move and displays appropriate errors and prompt the same user to enter a valid move.
+`*`If a player has won, Displays the Winner.
-`*`The turn changes to the other player
+`*`The turn changes to the other player.

 **Deployment**

 This project has been deployed using GitHub Pages.You can access it here : https://sarbani3pal.github.io/antichess-game/

 **Contributing**

 `-`Contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.

 **License**

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Features

+- Responsive design
+- Interactive gameplay
+- Sound effects
+- Multiplayer support